Rishab Shetty: Career

 After his graduation, Shetty worked several odd jobs like selling water cans, real estate and did hotel work while also trying for roles in movies.
 While working odd jobs, he also acquired a diploma in film direction from the Government Film and TV Institute in Bangalore.
 He started working in the film industry as a clap boy, then as a spot boy, and then was an assistant director.
 He met Rakshit Shetty while working in the industry, they became friends later on.

 His first major acting role was in Tuglak (2012).
-He played a small role of a police officer in Pawan Kumar's Lucia and then played an important role in Ulidavaru Kandante, which was directed by Rakshit Shetty.
+He played a small but impactful role of a police officer in Pawan Kumar's Lucia and then played an important role in Ulidavaru Kandante, which was directed by Rakshit Shetty.
 In 2016, his directorial debut Ricky starring Rakshit Shetty received an average response at the box office.
 In the same year, he directed Kirik Party, which was an industry hit at the box office.
-After this, Shetty directed Sarkari Hi.
+After this, In 2018 Shetty directed and produced Sarkari Hi.
 Pra.
-Shaale, Kasaragodu, Koduge: Ramanna Rai, which received critical acclaim and won the National Film Award for Best Children's Film.
+Shaale, Kasaragodu, Koduge: Ramanna Rai, which received critical acclaim and won the National Film Award for Best Children's Film as well as Karnataka State Film Award.

 He debuted as a lead actor in Bell Bottom (2019) which was well received.
 His major role after this was that of Mangaluru-based gangster Hari in the film Garuda Gamana Vrishabha Vahana (2021).
-The film was a commercial and critical success in which the performance of Rishab Shetty and it's director Raj B. Shetty was widely appreciated by critics.
+The film was a commercial and critical success in which the performance of Rishab Shetty and its director Raj B. Shetty was widely appreciated by critics.